kaltura-vpaas/kaltura-teleprompter-nodejs/README.md

             });
 ```

-By taking advantage of Kaltura Express Recorder's [event API](https://github.com/kaltura-vpaas/express-recorder) you can create powerful, seamless integrations with the recorder as this project demonstrates.
+As you can see from this example, by taking advantage of Kaltura Express Recorder's [event API](https://github.com/kaltura-vpaas/express-recorder) you can create powerful, seamless integrations with the recorder as this project demonstrates.

-When the user is satisfied with their recording, they press the "Upload" button on the UI which will upload their video to the Kaltura Cloud as a `MediaEntry`  finally the upload event is triggered in the UI:
+When the user is satisfied with their recording, they press the "Upload" button on the UI which will upload their video to the Kaltura Cloud as a `MediaEntry`.
+Finally, the upload event is triggered in the UI:

 ```javascript
             //when upload of video is complete, redirect user to share